SABS-R3/scientific-computing/hugo_site/content/unit_1_linear_algebra/06-Cholesky-decomposition.md

 {{% notice question %}}
-Imagine that we wanted to sample an array of values $x_i$, for $i = 1...n$, where each value is sampled from an independent Normal distribution with standard deviation
+Imagine that we wanted to sample an array of values $x_i$, for $i = 1...n$, where each value is sampled from an independent normal distribution with standard deviation
 $\sigma$

  $$x_i \sim \mathcal{N}(0, \sigma)$$

- This could be achieved, for example, by sampling from a Normal distribution with unit standard deviation, a function that typically exists in any computer language, then multiplying by $\sigma$
+ This could be achieved, for example, by sampling from a normal distribution with unit standard deviation, a function that typically exists in any computer language, then multiplying by $\sigma$